aiven/aiven-docs/docs/platform/concepts/orgs-units-projects.md

 or in organizational units.

 Projects help you group your services based on your organization's structure or processes.
+They also let you apply uniform network security settings across all services within the project.
 The following are some examples of how customers organize their services:

 -   Single project: One project containing services that are distinguished by their names.
 For example, services have names based